H&M probes Myanmar factory abuses as pressure intensifies

 "If they leave, either the jobs disappear entirely, or factories scrabble to receive orders from footloose buying agents who care only about cheap labour and do not worry about factory conditions," Bowman told Reuters.

-(Reporting by Helen Reid, Additional reporting by Thu Thu Aung, Editing by Vanessa O'Connell and Marguerita Choy)
+(Reporting by Helen Reid, additional reporting by Thu Thu Aung; Editing by Vanessa O'Connell, Marguerita Choy and Emelia Sithole-Matarise)

 ((Helen.Reid@thomsonreuters.com; +44 7584 155 200 ;))